 Technology Evaluation Reports: Who Needs it and Why?

-Technology Evaluation Reports: Who Needs it and Why?: Before a company, start-up or an investor plans to invest in a new technology, its evaluation is done to determine whether it has the potential to be commercialised.
+Before a company, start-up or an investor plans to invest in a new technology, its evaluation is done to determine whether it has the potential to be commercialized.
 This process is known as Technology Evaluation.